Octopus v3: Technical Report for On-device Sub-billion Multimodal AI Agent: Social impact

 \section{Social impact}

-Enhancing the capabilities of Octopus v2, the updated model incorporates both textual and visual information, advancing from the purely text-based approach of its predecessor.
-This significant development allows for the simultaneous processing of visual and natural language data, paving the way for broader applications.
-The \textit{functional token} introduced in Octopus v2 is adaptable and finds applications across diverse sectors, such as healthcare and automotive industries.
-With the addition of visual data, the \textit{functional token} extends its potential to areas like \textbf{autonomous driving} and \textbf{robotics}.
-Furthermore, our multi-modal model facilitates the practical conversion of a Raspberry Pi into devices like Rabbit R1 \cite{rabbit2024} or Humane AI Pin \cite{humane2024}, utilizing an on-device model instead of a cloud-based solution.
+Building on the capabilities of Octopus v2, the updated model incorporates both textual and visual information, advancing beyond the purely text-based approach of its predecessor.
+This significant development enables the simultaneous processing of visual and natural language data, paving the way for broader applications.
+The \textit{functional token} introduced in Octopus v2 is adaptable and finds applications across diverse sectors, such as the healthcare and automotive industries.
+With the addition of visual data, the potential of the \textit{functional token} extends to areas such as \textbf{autonomous driving} and \textbf{robotics}.
+Furthermore, our multimodal model facilitates the practical conversion of a Raspberry Pi into devices like the Rabbit R1 \cite{rabbit2024} or the Humane AI Pin \cite{humane2024}, utilizing an on-device model instead of a cloud-based solution.

 The \textit{functional token} is now licensed, and we encourage developers to engage with our framework to innovate freely, in accordance with our \href{https://www.nexa4ai.com/licenses}{license agreement}.